Pick your character class, choose your weapons and recruit your comrades. We count down the 50 best role-playing games ever made.

 24. Neverwinter Nights (series)

 If you only know BioWare for KOTOR, Mass Effect and Dragon Age, you might not understand why there was so much excitement when that last franchise was announced.
-With Baldur’s Gate BioWare cemented a reputation for quality fantasy RPGs, but with its second go at the Dungeons & Dragons license it set new standards for characterisation, storytelling and player freedom.
-Neverwinter Nights The Aurora toolset and a prolific fan community meant the adventures never had to end, but even if they had, Obsidian’s excellent followup Neverwinter Nights 2 was enough to scratch that itch, although opinions is still divided on whether its meta-game focus on packing in everything D&D 3.5 offered came at the cost of story and dialogue.
+With Baldur’s Gate BioWare cemented a reputation for quality fantasy RPGs, but with its second go at the Dungeons & Dragons license it set new standards for characterisation, storytelling and player freedom in Neverwinter Nights.
+The Aurora toolset and a prolific fan community meant the adventures never had to end, but even if they had, Obsidian’s excellent followup Neverwinter Nights 2 was enough to scratch that itch, although opinions is still divided on whether its meta-game focus on packing in everything D&D 3.5 offered came at the cost of story and dialogue.
 (Probably didn’t help that it released in the same year as Oblivion, hey.)

 23. The Bard’s Tale

 Not to be confused with the 2004 parody action-adventure title, the 1985 version of The Bards Tale (included with purchases of the newer game) is still discussed in reverent and hushed tones in dark corners of internet saloons.
 For its time, it was a more than capable competitor to the Ultima juggernaut gracing the majority of desktops.
 The dungeon crawler had some of the hardest enemies for its time, was vast in scope, and was graphically stunning for the Commodore crowd.
 A best of RPGs list wouldn’t be complete without it.
-Two sequels followed, and a fourth series entry is expected later this year thanks to InXile’s ongoing attempts to single-handedly resurrect classic role playing.
+Two sequels followed, and a fourth series entry is expected thanks to InXile’s ongoing attempts to single-handedly resurrect classic role playing.